 At some point, find your way to Husk on Queen Street, just around the corner from the Antique District on Lower King Street.
 Sean Brock is one of the most celebrated chefs in town, helming not one but two wildly popular restaurants and having twice cooked for the James Beard Foundation.
 Husk, set in the beautifully restored Josephine Pinckney mansion, is one of the best new restaurants in America.
 Believe it.

+As you enter, you’ll see a chalkboard on the wall listing the local provenance of all the ingredients on offer for the day.
 As someone who was born and bred in South Carolina, most all of those ingredients are familiar to me.
 The preparation of them at Husk however, is something for which I was not quite prepared.
-It is a strange thing to have a sense of delighted discovery about something that you’ve known your whole life.
+It has to be said that sometimes high-end chefs seem to strain toward originality by making choices that appear to favor novelty for its own sake.
+What I love about Sean Brock’s cooking is that he is able to make familiar dishes revelatory through brilliantly subtle tweaks that somehow manage to reinvent them in a way that is entirely organic.
+Like his fried green tomatoes—far and away the best I’ve ever had—or his pickled okra breaded and fried whole (!) that arrive at the table juicy and bursting with fresh flavors.
+It is a strange thing to have a sense of delighted discovery about dishes that you’ve known and loved your whole life.
 But that is a sensation I was to have over and over again at Husk.
 (Note: if you want to combine things a bit, The Ocean Room will be hosting a black tie dinner featuring Sean Brock on May 4th.)

 The culinary thrills don’t stop there; Charleston, you will not be surprised to learn, is a fantastic food town.
 Choosing favorites is tricky, but of particular note is Craig Delhi’s Cypress on East Bay, a showplace of hip design with subtly morphing lights, a three-floor wine rack and killer cuisine.
 Months later, my wife still rhapsodizes about the Kumomoto oysters on the half shell with sashimi tuna, cilantro lime glaze and pineapple wasabi.
 Highly recommended.